Aspect webinar: Building resilient communities and businesses in the ‘new normal’BackNews & Events

 Peter is an experienced entrepreneur and spends his time helping cyber and deep tech early stage technology companies scale.
 He currently Chairs UK SMEs CyberOwl and Immense Simulations.
 At the outset of the COVID-19 pandemic he co-founded the Scottish Tech Army COVID-19 response force, which now has over 900 volunteers involved with delivering over 100 projects to Scottish charities and the Scottish Government.

-Following brief remarks from each of our panellists, we will open up to questions.
+Following brief remarks from each of our panellists, we were open up to questions.